therealnicoroshi/modlist/README.md

 https://github.com/LivelyDismay/Learn-To-Mod/blob/main/lessons/Setting%20up%20Stock%20Game%20for%20Skyrim%20SE.md#tool-setup

 Mods that are NOT hosted on Nexus I personally use.
-They are NOT hard requirements but recommended
+They are NOT hard requirements but highly recommended

-I had trouble including these via ManualURL so linking them here Voice Files for DBVO on Discord by FearTCB (Requires log in to Discord) Ciri https://discord.com/channels/1083738069225709588/1110554398364536885
+Voice Files for DBVO on Discord by FearTCB (Requires log in to Discord) Ciri https://discord.com/channels/1083738069225709588/1110554398364536885